Alson33/Java/applet/README.md

 - The HTML Document URL Directory is used as the CODEBASE if this attribute is not specified.

 ### **CODE**
 - Code is the required attribute that gives the name of file containing compiled .class file.
-This file is related to the code base UTL of the applet.
+This file is related to the code base URL of the applet.

 ### **ALT**